Traditional (American) Tattoos

 Common questions

-- American traditional is the specific style; 'traditional' can also refer to Japanese, Polynesian, or other regional lineages.
-When people say 'old-school' tattoos, they usually mean American traditional.
+- American traditional is the specific style discussed here.
+'Traditional' more broadly can refer to Japanese (irezumi), Polynesian, or other regional lineages — each with its own visual rules.
+When clients say 'old-school tattoo' they usually mean American traditional specifically.